Shoobx/xmldiff/docs/source/index.rst

 xmldiff
 =======

-``xmldiff`` is a library and a command line utility for making diffs out of XML.
+``xmldiff`` is a library and a command-line utility for making diffs out of XML.
 This may seem like something that doesn't need a dedicated utility, but change detection in hierarchical data is very different from change detection in flat data.
 XML type formats are also not only used for computer readable data,